 Hyperstorm's plan included rescuing the villain Tomorrow Man the time-stream to send him to attack the Fantastic Four, triggering some evens like the team's alliance with their former enemy Kristoff von Doom.
 Following this Hyperstorm faked Mister Fantastic and Doctor Doom deaths, removing them from the timeline just in the exact moment of their deaths after a battle with an unknown alien menace.
 Doom was imprisoned and incapacitated and Mister Fantastic exiles to to a remote past without any technology.
 The Fantastic Four were shattered, their trust broken, their leader and friend "dead".

 Ultimately, the Fantastic Four confronted Hyperstorm after tracking him to his timeline/future and they lost the resulting battle, being thrown to the past when/where they successfully found and rescued Reed in the process returning to the future to fight Hyperstorm once more.
 Doom, free again, attempted to siphon some of Hyperstorm's power but he was just sent back to Earth-616 present.
 Hyperstorm, tired of the Fantastic Four, sent them back to the present as well, thinking they would fear and respect him.
 He was totally wrong.
 Reed assuming Galactus might be alive tracked him to the dimensional void he had been exiled.
 Hyperstorm discovered it and tried to stop it, but Mister Fantastic was one step ahead and Galactus was "alive" and hungry from his "resurrection".
 Reed lured Galactus into Hyperstorm convincing him he could feed of the infinite energy source Hyperstorm was, starting a fight which ended dragging both of them back to the dimensional void.
+It is unknown if he is still alive.

 In this reality, they had a child named David Richards.